KasVital/Addons-for-Vanilla-1.12.1-CFM/RecipeRadar/README.txt

    http://sourceforge.net/tracker/?group_id=165127

 and leave a short report on what was happening at the time.
+If possible, please include the version of Recipe Radar that caused the bug and the language of your WoW client.

 Also in the bugs category are misplaced vendors.
 The location information for all of the vendors in the Recipe Radar database was retrieved in a